8 Man: Release

-Mental Brain Media released the first volume containing a few select episodes on February 25, 2019 under The Best of Tobor the 8th Man.
+Mental Brain Media released the first volume containing a few select episodes on 25 February 2019, under The Best of Tobor the 8th Man.

 Reception

-8 Man was ranked ninth in the Mania Entertainment's 10 Most Iconic Anime Heroes.
+8 Man was ranked ninth in the Mania Entertainment's '10 Most Iconic Anime Heroes'.
 The author of the ranking, Thomas Zoth, commented, "Before Cyborg 009, The Six Million Dollar Man, and RoboCop, there was 8 Man: The first cyborg manga and anime hero.
 Building on Astro Boy, 8 Man helped to shape the trajectory of robot and cyborg heroes for the next decade."
+(Technically 8 Man was predated by DC Comics' "Robotman", who first appeared in "Star Spangled Comics" #7 (April 1942).)

 Legacy

 The 8 Man franchise was revived in the early 1990s with a live-action film, video game, and OVA series.

 Video game

 In 1991, SNK released a video game edition of Eight Man for the Neo Geo arcade and home video game system (both versions are identical), where the player took the role of 8 Man and his Robo-comrade 9 Man in a fight against an invading evil robot army.
 The game was released internationally.
 While the game stayed true to the concept of a crime-fighting super-robot, it was widely criticized for being tedious and relying too much on the gimmick of its speed-running effect.

 In 2009, he appeared in the crossover Shonen Sunday & Shonen Magazine White Comic for the Nintendo DS.